-- The first payment of $5,000 must be used by the winner to travel to one or more of the three institutions nominated in her application for the purpose of audition and preliminary tuition.
+- If the winner of the Major Award has not already secured a written offer to study overseas, the judging panel may offer her an initial payment of $5,000 out of the prize money for the Major Award which must be used by the winner to travel to one or more of the institutions nominated in her application for the purpose of audition and preliminary tuition.

-- Should the winner of the Major Award be unsuccessful in gaining acceptance to one of the nominated institutions by six months after the competition date, then, unless the judging panel unanimously agrees to an extension or other alteration to these conditions, the recipient will forfeit the conditional entitlement to the award, and the remaining part of the Major Award (approx. $35,000) may be offered to the Minor Award winner.
+- Should the winner of the Major Award be unsuccessful in gaining acceptance to one of the nominated institutions by 6 months after the competition date, then unless the judging panel unanimously agrees to an extension or other alteration to these conditions, she will forfeit her conditional entitlement to the prize and the remaining part of the Major Award (approx. $35,000) will be offered to the Minor Award winner, on condition that she:

 - The Minor Award should be paid in one instalment prior to departure for that trip or within one month of the announcement of the winning recipient.